lux0rdev/computer-systems/02_information_representation_and_manipulation.md

 -884,901,888
 ```

-**Integer** computer arithmetic satisfies many of the familiar properties of true integer arithmetic, like associative and conmutative; all these expressions yield the same result `-884,901,888`:
+**Integer** computer arithmetic satisfies many of the familiar properties of true integer arithmetic, like associative and conmutative properties; all these expressions yield the same result `-884,901,888`:

 ```t
 (500 * 400) * (300 * 200)